Certified Data Centre Technician Professional (CDCTP®)

 • Space

-• Relationship between white and grey space environments
+• Relationship between white and gray space environments

 • Physical security and access control